The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Details for

 \item \textbf{Cosine similarity distance}: Cosine similarity determines the similarity by computing the cosine of the angle between the two embeddings, yielding a value between -1 and 1.
 A value closer to 1 indicates higher similarity, while a value closer to -1 indicates lower similarity.
 When calculating, we add a negative sign to the cosine similarity to indicate the distance.
 Thus, a larger value indicates a greater distance between two embeddings.
 Suppose \( \mathbf{A} \) and \( \mathbf{B} \) are two embeddings, ``\( \cdot \)'' denotes the dot product of the embedding vectors, and \( \| \mathbf{A} \| \) and \( \| \mathbf{B} \| \) represent the L2 norms of the embeddings.
 We calculate the cosine similarity distance as follows:

 \item \textbf{Euclidean similarity distance}: This method calculates the straight-line distance between two points in space.
 A higher distance value indicates a farther distance between the two embeddings.
-The Euclidean distance between two points $\mathbf{A}$ and $\mathbf{B}$ in an $n$-dimensional space is computed using the formula:
+The Euclidean distance between two points $\mathbf{A}, \mathbf{B} \in \mathbb{R}^n$ is computed using the formula:

 \end{itemize}

 Assuming that we have $N_\text{train}$ training data and $N_\text{test}^{T}$ test data (for an unseen task $T$), we calculate a similarity distance matrix $D$ with shape $(N_\text{train}, N_\text{test}^{T})$, where each entry $d_{ij}$ represents the cosine or Euclidean similarity distance between the $i^{th}$ training data and the $j^{th}$ test data.
 For the ${k^{th}}$ saved checkpoints, it has seen $160\times k$ training data, so the \textbf{S}imilarity \textbf{D}istance $SD_{k}$ between its seen training data and whole test data is calculated using: